-The Lake Hancock Outfall Wetlands, on the south side of Lake Hancock, is a restricted-access SWFWMD property that is sometimes open for birders.
+The Lake Hancock Outfall Wetlands, on the south side of Lake Hancock, is a restricted-access SWFWMD property that requires a permit for entry.
 It's always fun to get to go there!
 You can find a wide variety of species, which is a little unusual for inland Central Florida.

 Photography advice: Take your longest lens.
 The birds are usually far away.

 Photographic highlights of the Lakeland Christmas Bird Count, Outfall Wetlands property.
 Best bird was Northern Waterthrush.Read More